francescatentori/thesis_dataset/README.md

 ## Structure of the repository

+- **knowledge/**: It contains the knowledge used by the RAG.

-- **prompt 1/**: It contains the first prompt used to query the model and, for each project, the RAG system codes and knowledge base.
+- **prompt1/**: It contains the first prompt used to query the model and, for each project, the RAG system codes.

-- **prompt 2/**: It contains the second prompt used to query the model and, for each project, the RAG system codes and knowledge base.
+- **prompt2/**: It contains the second prompt used to query the model and, for each project, the RAG system codes.

 - **result/**: It contains the results obtained from the interaction between the LLM model and each project.
 Inside:

-  - **prompt 1/**: For each project, there are the results generated with prompt 1.
+  - **resultPrompt1/**: For each project, there are the results generated with prompt 1.
-  - **prompt 2/**: For each project, there are the results generated with prompt 2.
+  - **resultPrompt2/**: For each project, there are the results generated with prompt 2.

 ## Analysed projects